 You may also like: 10 Advantages of Solo Travelling

 Kashmir Rug, Kashmir

 India is indeed a confluence of cultures.
 And this confluence is well reflected in the Indian art and craft as well.
-One such product, born out of the union of Central Asian and Persian Culture with the native culture of india is the Kashmiri Rug.
-Valued all over the world for its exquisite craftsmanship and beauty, the Kashmiri rug is said to originate sometime in the 15th century.
+One such product, born out of the union of Central Asian and Persian Culture with the native culture of India is the Kashmiri Rug.
+Valued all over the world for its exquisite craftsmanship and beauty, the Kashmiri rug is said to have originated sometime in the 15th century.

-A Kashmiri rug, be it the silk or the woolen ones may have something ranging from 200 to 900 knots per square inch.
+A Kashmiri rug, be it silk or the woollen ones may have something ranging from 200 to 900 knots per square inch.
 Making each of these pieces takes immense patience and time.